-Step 4 – Submit divorce application online.
+Step 4 – Submit the application online.
 Preparing and submitting a divorce application is now an easy process.
-The easiest way to submit a divorce application is online.
+The easiest way to submit the application is online.
 In order to do this, you will need to register with the Family Court.
-You can do so by clicking here.

 Step 5 – Serve application on ex-partner.
 Once you have completed your application, you must serve your application on your ex-partner.
 You must give it to your ex-partner at least 28 days prior to the divorce hearing.
 If they live overseas, you need to allow for 42 days.
 If the application is a joint application, you do not need to serve the application on your ex-partner.

 What happens after I file for Divorce?

 After you filed for divorce, the next step on how to get a divorce will be that you will receive a hearing date that will be about 8 weeks from the point of filing.

 First of all, you must make sure that the application for a divorce must be given (served) to the other party at least 28 days before the hearing date.
 You can do this yourself or organise a professional company or lawyer to do this for you.